lorenz-g/tesla-megapack-tracker/README.md

 - To develop it is handy to use a tool like [watchexec](https://watchexec.github.io/downloads/) to listen to file changes and then rebuild the site.
 Some handy commands are in the [./Makefile](./Makefile)
 - to edit the CSV files, it is best to use Libre Office
 - the external government data is the `misc` folder
-- the blog entries are written in Markdown and in the `misc`

-eventually:
-- every battery installation has a toml file located in the `battery-projects`
-- in case there are multiple stages to a project, they will be in that file
-- the naming of the toml file is `date_id_project-name`, e.g. `2020-01-01_4_first-megapack-project`

 for the cars vs stationary:
 - raw data is in the [cars-vs-stationary.csv](./cars-vs-stationary.csv) file